-late 14c., from Old French refrain "chorus" (13c.), alteration of refrait, noun use of past participle of refraindre "repeat," also "break off," from Vulgar Latin *refrangere "break off," alteration of Latin refringere "break up, break open" (see refraction) by influence of frangere "to break."
+"regularly recurring phrase in a poem, chorus, or song," late 14c., refreine, from Old French refrain "chorus" (13c.), an alteration of refrait, a noun use of the past participle of refraindre "to repeat," also "to break off," from Vulgar Latin *refrangere "break off," alteration of Latin refringere "break up, break open" (see refraction) by influence of frangere "to break."

 The word was further influenced in French by cognate Provençal refranhar "singing of birds, refrain."
 The notion is of something that causes a song to "break off" then resume.
 OED says not common before 19c.
 For "act of refraining," refraining (mid-14c.) and refrainment (1711) have been used.